GhaidaHabis/pdsnd_github/README.md

 bikeshare project was created at 24 november 2022.

 ### Project Title
-post bikeshare project on github
+Post bikeshare project on github

 ### Description
 Bikeshare project using python to read and analyzing bike share data based on the user preference filter.